SM 32x475 [2xM8] / N42 - magnetic roller

 - They do not lose their power (of the magnet).
 After about 10 years, their power decreases by only ~1% (theoretically),

-- Key role in modern technologies – are used in HDD drives, electric motors, medical apparatus and very modern machines.
+- Significant importance in the industry of new technologies – are used in HDD drives, electric motors, medical devices and very highly developed apparatuses.

 Disadvantages of neodymium magnets:

-- Health risk arising from small pieces of magnets are risky, if swallowed, which becomes significant in the context of child safety.
-It's also worth noting that small elements of these magnets have the potential to be problematic in medical diagnosis when they are in the body.
+- Health risk arising from small pieces of magnets pose a threat, when accidentally ingested, which becomes significant in the context of child safety.
+Additionally, small elements of these products are able to complicate diagnosis in case of swallowing.

 Magnets will attract to each other, so remember not to allow them to pinch together without control or place your fingers in their path.